bhauman/lein-figwheel/sidecar/README.md

                (sys/cljs-autobuild {:build-config build-config})
                [:figwheel-server])))))
 ```

+It's important to note that we could have added several autobuild
+conponents for concerent cljs autobuilding.

 The format of the "autobuild-example" key is used by the system
 control functions that start and stop cljs-autobuilds.
 If you aren't